rails/rails/guides/source/association_basics.md

 end
 ```

-We pass `id: false` to `create_table` because that table does not represent a model.
-That's required for the association to work properly.
-If you observe any strange behavior in a `has_and_belongs_to_many` association like mangled model IDs, or exceptions about conflicting IDs, chances are you forgot that bit.
+We pass `id: false` to `create_table` because the join table does not represent a model.
+If you observe any strange behavior in a `has_and_belongs_to_many` association like mangled model IDs, or exceptions about conflicting IDs, chances are you forgot to set `id: false` when creating your migration.

 For simplicity, you can also use the method `create_join_table`: